 What is the National Food of Botswana?

-Seswaa is a traditional meat dish that is a staple in Botswana.
+Seswaa is more than the popular food in Botswana.
+It’s a meat dish that is a staple in Botswana.
 The dish is made by boiling beef, goat, or lamb with onion and salt until tender, then shredding it and serving it with pap or rice.
 Seswaa is often served on special occasions, such as weddings, and is a favourite among locals.
 Botswana boasts diverse traditional dishes incorporating meats, cereals, nuts, fruits, fish, and seafood.
 In addition to beef, goat, and deer, the country offers unique meats like giraffe, ostrich, and oryx.
 Additionally, Botswana is home to delicacies like peanuts and the highly sought-after Kalahari truffle.

 1. Dikgobe